Skip to main content

 Rafael Advanced Defense Systems

-Rafael's Litening targeting pods are used by the Swedish Air Force on Gripen fighters; in 2024, Sweden purchased additional Litening 5 pods for USD 36.6M.
+Israeli firm Rafael Advanced Defense Systems supplies Litening targeting pods used by the Swedish Air Force on Gripen fighters; in 2024, Sweden purchased additional Litening 5 pods for USD 36.6M.
 In 2025, Sweden awarded Rafael a EUR 2 billion contract for Trophy active protection systems on Swedish Leopard tanks.